wooilahn/Graduate-Projects/README.md

   - Solution 3) Make an online matching site that matches anyone near who prefers the similar menu.
   - Solution 4) Divide the food after ordering it with other people who need it.
   - Solution 5) Install storage for leftovers so they don’t have to care.
+  - Solution 6) Allow people publicly show their status and preference for the meal, so that a recommendation satisfying them is provided.

 - Second Question) 6.
-HMW make the delivery fee reduce?
+HMW make the cost for delivery food reduce?
   - Solution 1) If pick-up service is available, volunteers in the group bring food from the restaurant.
   - Solution 2) Recommend and order cost-effective menus with more people.
   - Solution 3) Collect the coupons of members and use them for discounts.